-- Cases may not be called in the order listed on the posted calendar. - Mediation is highly regarded as an excellent alternative to a trial.
-A Dispute Settlement Center representative (mediator) will be at court on the day and time of your hearing to help you resolve your case. - The mediator is specially trained and impartial, he or she does not give legal advice or make decisions.
+- After roll is taken, if you have not already done so, give the opposing party copies of your exhibits or let the opposing party see the exhibits you plan to present to the court.
+The opposing party must have a chance to read the exhibits before the judge sees them.
+You will delay the time of your trial if you do not give these copies to the opposing party ahead of time.
+Keep your original exhibits until your case is called. - Cases may not be called in the order listed on the posted calendar. - Mediation is highly regarded as an excellent alternative to a trial.
+A Better Business Bureau representative (mediator) will be at court on the day and time of your hearing to help you resolve your case. - The mediator is specially trained and impartial, he or she does not give legal advice or make decisions.
 The parties involved in the dispute make the decisions and the mediator and the parties work together to identify the issues that are most important for each side and then to find practical resolutions.
 If a settlement cannot be reached the case goes to trial that same day and a judge will decide the outcome.